rail-berkeley/serl/README.md

 bash run_actor.sh
 ```

-You can optionally launch learner and actor on separate machines.
-For example, if learner node is running on a PC with `ip=x.x.x.x`, you can launch the actor node on a different machine with internet access to `ip=x.x.x.x` and add `--ip x.x.x.` to the commands in `run_actor.sh`.
+You can optionally launch the learner and actor on separate machines.
+For example, if the learner node is running on a PC with `ip=x.x.x.x`, you can launch the actor node on a different machine with internet access to `ip=x.x.x.x` and add `--ip x.x.x.` to the commands in `run_actor.sh`.

 </details>